 +35725368683

-Real estate lawyers in Cyprus
+Property lawyers in Cyprus

-Our services
+Our legal services

-• Due diligence before the property purchase
+• Due diligence before the property purchase.

-• Power of attorney preparation for the purchase or sale of real estate
+• Power of attorney preparation for the purchase or sale of real estate.

-• Land Registry services
+• Land Registry services.

-• Real estate gift transfers between family members
+• Real estate gift transfers between family members.

-• Rental agreement advice and preparation
+• Rental agreement advice and preparation.

-• VAT applications
+• Reduced VAT applications.

-• Legal representation in property disputes
+• Legal representation in property disputes.

 Also, our expert team led by Marios Konstantinou can help with property taxation and estate planning: